simonscmap/CMAP_docs/_build/html/_sources/catalog/datasets/Chisholm_AMT13.rst.txt

 |   :ref:`Chisholm_AMT13`       ||cruise|  | Observation |     Irregular          |        Irregular  | 2003-09-14 09:55:00 | 2003-10-12 12:44:00 |
 +-------------------------------+----------+-------------+------------------------+-------------------+---------------------+---------------------+

+Dataset Description
+*******************

+This dataset contains Prochlorococcus and Synechococcus abundance measurements from the AMT13 cruise.
+Quantitative polymerase chain reaction (qPCR) was used to measure the abundance of cells belonging to six Prochlorococcus ecotypes as a function of depth along a meridional transect in the Atlantic Ocean (AMT13: Sept. to Oct.
+2003).
+This transect included a wide range of biogeochemical provinces; sampling sites had varied temperatures and concentrations of phytoplankton nutrients.
+The distribution and abundance of the ecotypes were analyzed in the context of environmental variables (the ones included in this dataset) as well as the physiological properties of type strains.
+Ecotype abundances were found to shift along both local and basin-wide environmental gradients.
+These shifts in ecotype abundances were correlated with temperature; in line with this, cultured strains showed different temperature optima and tolerance ranges in laboratory experiments.
+The distribution of ecotypes also appeared to be affected by light, nutrients, and competitor abundances.

 Table of Variables